H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 This chapter describes the geospatial substrate that anchors Ms. Egeria Jarvis in the physical world of West Virginia.
 The GeoDB layer is tightly coupled to GBIM, to the Chroma‑based Hilbert space accessed via text and GIS RAG services, to the verified `local_resources` registry, and to the entangled `/search` path, so that beliefs and narratives are grounded not only in abstract embeddings but also in specific buildings, river reaches, floodplains, mines, benefits hubs, and infrastructure corridors.

-The focus is on the structure and status of the PostGIS‑based geodatabase and its relationship to Chroma collections and RAG flows, rather than on exhaustive cataloguing of every dataset.
+The focus is on the current structure and status of the PostGIS‑based geodatabase and its relationship to Chroma collections and RAG flows, rather than on exhaustive cataloguing of every dataset.
 Figure 6.1 summarizes the main containers and data stores involved in this spatial body.

 ![Ms. Jarvis Geospatial System Architecture](https://github.com/user-attachments/assets/10927cf5-f1df-455e-b4d9-7eb560d62375)